highcharts/highcharts-react/README.md

 export default StockChart
 ```

-You can render your custom chart component like below:
+Render your custom chart component like below:

 ```
 import React from 'react'